Ironyte02/Gluco-M/README.md

 This project is open-source under the MIT License.

 ## Contributors
-Benjamin Isaac Thomson
+Benjamin Isaac Thomson,
-Rameswar Chandran
+Rameswar Chandran,
 Karthik S

 For contributions or feature requests, feel free to open an issue or submit a pull request!